Torchun/k8s-the-hard-way-virtualbox/docs/04-certificate-authority.md

 In this section you will provision a Certificate Authority that can be used to generate additional TLS certificates.

+These steps are performed locally on laptop/desktop

-Create the CA configuration file:
+Create the CA configuration file (expires after 1 year):

 ```
 cat > ca-config.json <<EOF